decc/computer-speak/discussion_Two.md

 Some things to try
 ------------------

-1. Figure out how to change the language to "Racket" rather "Beginning Student."
+1. Figure out how to change the language to "Racket" rather than "Beginning Student."
 (You may have to set an option to "Determine language from source", make sure that the first line of the definitions window is `#lang Racket`, and click "Run".)

-2. The trick (perhaps *the* trick) about programming is breaking up a problem into smaller parts.
+2. The trick (perhaps *the* trick) with programming is breaking up your problem into smaller parts.
 If necessary, those parts are broken into smaller parts, and so on, until one reaches problems that are simple enought to be solved directly, or already built in to your chosen language.